Configuring Guided Matching involves modifying page components and layouts, and then customizing Guided Matching rules.

 - If empty: the rule is used only if the field is empty.

 - and not matched by ProcessingHub: the rule is skipped by default if ProcessingHub has already found a match.
 This is typically what you want: skip transactions that are already matched with an installment.
 However, if you also want to, for example, match the transaction to a campaign, mark the ‘Disabled’ checkbox to skip this criterion.
 You can also add custom criteria by clicking the ‘+’ symbol with ‘Equals’ or 'Not equals' as operators.
-If one of th criteria is an empty value (no value), leave the value field blank.
+If one of the criteria is an empty value (no value), leave the value field blank.
 Don't enter any text or variables.

 - RULE SETUP: see Guided Matching rule types.

 - ADVANCED: Sometimes a rule execution order cannot be calculated because of dependency cycles.
 In these cases, use the Forced Execute After Rule option to guide the rule execution order.
 The rule is executed immediately after the rule selected from the drop-down list.
+Select the Update And Refresh Before Processing option to update the current state of all transaction or inbound report records within the scope of the Guided Matching job (or the record in Guided Review) to the database and then re-query before processing the rule.

 - Order rules for a field by clicking on the up and down arrows next to the rule name.